MlsDmitry/sail-music/README.txt

 Introduction
 ============

 This is Music client for Yandex.Music service.
-This application is developed for Sailfish OS.
+The application is developed for Sailfish OS.
 It's available on openrepos and on github, feel free to download latest release and enjoy listening to music :)